WhitakerLab/WhitakerLabProjectManagement/Yini-He/abstracts_bios_2019.md

 **Date**: 12th-13th September

-**Application**: Networks are ubiquitous, and our brain is the most complex networks in the world.
+**Application**: Networks are ubiquitous, and our brain is the most complex network in the world.
 I hope to attend the Cambridge network day because there will be filled with interdisciplinary content.
 I believe I could hear some advanced network method and learn some ideas and experience with analysis and applications of big data.
 I believe this knowledge will help to conduct research on the organization and activities of human brain networks and then explore the secrets of the major diseases of the brain.